 A typical treatment lasts less than 30 minutes, and you can walk out of the office and return to your normal activities right away.
-No matter where spider veins appear on your body, the trained specialists at the Varicose Vein Center of New York City use the latest techniques in sclerotherapy to remove them and give you back the youthful look you desire.
+No matter where spider veins appear on your body, the trained specialists at the center for vein treatment NYC use the latest techniques in sclerotherapy to remove them and give you back the youthful look you desire.

 Call for an appointment today!212.400.3966

 Doctors have successfully used sclerotherapy to treat impaired blood vessels for more than 150 years.
 Thanks to cutting-edge technologies, sclerotherapy for spider veins is now a minimally invasive procedure.
-Your New York vein doctor, Dr. Dmitry Gorelik at the Varicose Vein Center of New York City, injects a chemical saline solution into a damaged vein.
+Your varicose vein specialist, Dr. Dmitry Gorelik at the New York clinic for vein treatment, injects a chemical saline solution into a damaged vein.
 This solution causes the vein to shrink and collapse.
 The blood then flows through nearby veins, and the body eventually absorbs the shriveled vein tissue.

 Along with spider veins, sclerotherapy can also treat other vein conditions, such as: